isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-overview.md

 1. [Accept the deal ID](#programmatic-guaranteed-set-up.md#pg-setup-deal-id-inbox) you've already negotiated with a publisher on FreeWheel using the Deal ID Inbox.

-   After you accept the deal, follow the prompts to 1) select the ad to use for the deal and 2) create a placement to serve the ad.
+   After you accept the deal, follow the prompts to 1) select the ad to use for the deal and 2) create a programmatic guaranteed default placement to serve the ad.

 1. [Submit the ad to FreeWheel](freewheel-submit.md)